shad0w-br3ce/calculator/README.md

-# calculator
+# Calculator
-Calculator on C
+Calculator on C. It's my first project on C.